 Exploration of diverse media, processes and topics not generally covered in mediaspecific studio courses.
 Provides an opportunity for exploration with mixed media, installation art, performance art, and topics specific to the expertise of visiting artists and guest instructors.
 Topics will vary each time the course is offered.
-This course may be repeated.
+May be repeated for credit.
 Not offered every year.